Click a category for more info.

 The Department has 45 full-time fire fighters and paramedics.
 Full-time fire personnel work on a 24-hours-on and 48-hours-off shift.
 Thirteen people are assigned to each shift.

 Chief, Steve Hein, was appointed in 2012.
-Battalion Chief Jeff Sharps serves as the administrative Battalion while Battalion Chiefs Allen Deaver and Andy Weber serve as the Shift Battalions.
+Assistant Chief Jeff Sharps serves as the administrative chief while Battalion Chiefs Allen Deaver, Michael Dorsey, and Andy Weber serve as the Shift Battalions.

 Truro Township Fire Department maintains mutual aid and automatic response agreements with area fire departments, such as